nasa-fornax/fornax-images/introduction.md

 and in [rendered format](https://heasarc.github.io/heasarc-tutorials/).

-- **MAST tutorials**: [MAST]() tutorials are available on [github](https://github.com/spacetelescope/mast_notebooks) and and in [rendered format](https://spacetelescope.github.io/mast_notebooks/intro.html).
+- **MAST tutorials**: [MAST]() tutorials are available on [github](https://github.com/spacetelescope/mast_notebooks) and in [rendered format](https://spacetelescope.github.io/mast_notebooks/intro.html).
 A subset of those notbeooks will be available here soon.

 These notebooks and the subsets available on Fornax are updated continuously.
 If you have question